Registration

 1. are California residents;

-2. have completed at least one regular term at their home university as a matriculated student;
+2. have completed at least one regular term at their home campus as a matriculated student;

-3. have paid appropriate enrollment fees at the home university for the current term;
+3. have paid appropriate enrollment fees at the home campus for the current term;

 4. have earned a grade point average of 2.0 (“C” average) for all college work completed; and

-5. have completed appropriate academic preparation for the course they intend to take, as determined by the host university.
+5. have completed appropriate academic preparation for the course they intend to take, as determined by the host campus.

-Details on enrollment conditions and procedures are available from the Registrar’s Office at the home university.
-Students must request a transcript of record be sent to the home university upon completion of the term.
+Details on enrollment conditions and procedures are available from the Registrar’s Office at the home campus.
+Students must request a transcript of record be sent to the home campus upon completion of the term.

 Concurrent Enrollment Outside CSU